Frequently Asked Questions

 Are lunches available?

 The Wilmette Park District partners with Kiddos Catering to provide lunch service to select camps.
 Food choices vary from several area restaurants.
 Lunches are delivered directly to your child’s camp.
 A portion of the proceeds from this program will be donated to the Wilmette Park District Family Scholarship program.
 Kiddos information will be available at the 2016 Camp Fair on Jan.
 19 from 6-8 p.m. at the Community Recreation Center.
-For more information please email email@example.com
+For more information please click here for the flyer or email firstname.lastname@example.org

 Will there be transportation from District 39 Summer Enrichment programs?